Remo-Consultants/Session_6/README.md

   ![DS_CNN_V1 Architecture](Images/DS_CNN_V1_Arch.png)

 ### Model 2: DS_CNN_V2
-Target --Target was to improve on model 1 , increase higher accuracy and  keep the parameters below 8000 Result -- Model of 4070 Parameters with final accuracy 99.2% Analysis -- Model 2 was more efficient compared to Model 1.
+- **Target:** --Target was to improve on model 1 , increase higher accuracy and  keep the parameters below 8000
+- **Result:** -- Model of 4070 Parameters with final accuracy 99.2%
+- **Analysis:** -- Model 2 was more efficient compared to Model 1.
 Used lesser input channels compared to Model 1 .
 Next iteration to increase accuracy and enable consistency across EPOCHs

 - **Parameters:** 4,070
 - **Architecture:**